 Beach nourishment involves the dredging and placement of large amounts of sand from offshore sand sources.
 The sand is placed according to an engineered plan with specific criteria for a built beach and storm protection.

 Many Outer Banks areas will not be impacted by the current project.
-However, if you are staying in or accessing beaches in portions of Duck, Southern Shores, Kill Devil Hills, and Kitty Hawk between the months of May and September 2017*, you may be affected.
-Beach nourishment is also scheduled to occur in the northern areas of Buxton on Hatteras Island between the months of June and August*.
+However, if you are staying in or accessing beaches in portions of Nags Head between the months of May and October 2019*, you may be affected.
 Detailed sand pumping location information will be available on the progress map located at MoreBeachtoLove.com, which will be updated during construction.

 Depending upon the location of the operations, you may experience some temporary construction noise, night illumination, and beach access diversions.
 Please be patient with our much needed projects - beach nourishment is vital to our future.